-A question standing in the name of Councillor Woollaston: on the subject of the pedestrianisation of Newbury Town Centre was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Woollaston on the subject of the pedestrianisation of Newbury Town Centre was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Mackinnon: on the subject of the pedestrianisation of Newbury Town Centre was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Mackinnon on the subject of the pedestrianisation of Newbury Town Centre was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Woollaston: on the subject of the pedestrianisation of Newbury Town Centre was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Woollaston on the subject of the pedestrianisation of Newbury Town Centre was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Mackinnon: on the subject of the Statutory Guidance on highway network management was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Mackinnon on the subject of the Statutory Guidance on highway network management was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Woollaston: on the subject of the pedestrianisation of Newbury Town Centre was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Woollaston on the subject of the pedestrianisation of Newbury Town Centre was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Mackinnon: on the subject of the pedestrianisation of Newbury Town Centre was answered by the Executive Member for Highways, Housing and Sustainable Travel.
+A question standing in the name of Councillor Mackinnon on the subject of the pedestrianisation of Newbury Town Centre was answered by the Portfolio Holder for Highways, Housing and Sustainable Travel.

-A question standing in the name of Councillor Clark: on the subject of the Local Plan Review was answered by the Executive Member for Planning and Community Engagement.
+A question standing in the name of Councillor Clark on the subject of the Local Plan Review was answered by the Portfolio Holder for Planning and Community Engagement.

-(The meeting commenced at 7.42 pm and closed at 9.07 pm)
+(The meeting commenced at 7.42pm and closed at 9.07pm)

-CHAIRMAN

-Date of Signature